AprilSylph/Palettes-for-Tumblr/README.md

 - [View on the Chrome Web Store](https://chrome.google.com/webstore/detail/kgllgjbdbkempofinoadnlleigmgppfm)

 ## Usage
-Once you've installed the addon, click the addon icon to open its configuration.
+Once you've installed the addon, click the addon icon in the browser toolbar to open its configuration.
 The addon can be configured from any page, but will only affect [www.tumblr.com](https://www.tumblr.com/).

 This addon only affects pages updated to use Tumblr's new web interface.
 This means Tumblr pages that do not usually offer the "Change Palette" button will not be affected.